Buying a car in South Africa

 What to look out for in a used vehicle?

 When purchasing a used car in South Africa, use the opportunity to look around the vehicle and determine if the car is in good shape.

 First, the color.
 Look at the bodywork from a distance.
 Do the doors or wings have a slightly different shade to the rest of the components?
 If so, the car has been repainted.
 Be sure to find out why.

 Second, the tires of the car.
 They should have “fresh” rubber and deep treads with no “stretch marks”, cracks or other damage.
 You can quickly assess the condition of the tires by checking their manufacturing date.
 If the tires are more than three years old, you can add the cost of replacing them to the price of the car.

 Third, the joints.
 Check the gaps between the various car parts, for example between the bonnet and the side covers.
 Are they the same on both sides?
 If not, the cars’ condition is questionable and it is worth asking about its history.

 Fourth, the seats of the vehicle.
 You should be able to adjust the seats smoothly.

 Fifth, the electronics.
 Get in the car, start the engine, push all the buttons on the dashboard and the center column and listen.
 The air conditioning should work silently, all the lights and controls should shine brightly and the speakers should play clearly and without a murmur.
 If the car is equipped with heated seats, give them a whirl too.

 Lastly, check for rust on the vehicle.
 A used car that looks good, but has a lot of rust underneath?
-Then you should look for another one.
+You should look for another one.
 Extensive rust damages not only the sheet metal, but also mechanical parts, the suspension and even the electronics.
-So be sure to inspect the bodywork thoroughly.
+So, be sure to inspect the bodywork thoroughly.
 If you see any signs of rust, it is best to look for another model.
 Otherwise it could cost you a fortune!